-The most depressing place on the planet is the month of January in my hometown of Seattle.
+The most depressing place on the planet is the winter months in my hometown of Seattle.
 The December holidays are over with January’s grim back-to-realty winter looking us straight in the face.
 In Seattle that generally means endless light showers and a sun that has completely disappeared.
 But leave it to the Canadians (French: “Canadiens”) who embrace the long winter months of ice and snow with celebrations that warm both the heart and soul.

 Winterlude – Ottawa, Ontario

 Every February, Ottawa, Canada’s capital city, is host to Winterlude; three weekends of excitement and activity that celebrates Canada’s winter climate and culture.
-The festival includes spectacular ice sculptures, ingenious ice slides, Rideau Canal Skateway, the children’s Snowflake Kingdom, ice mazes, food and music.
-Winterlude starts off on February 2nd and lasts until February 19th of 2019!
+The festival includes ice skating, culture and live music shows along Rideau Canal Skateway; spectacular ice sculptures competition at Confederation Park; and activities for children, skating, ice mazes, ingenious ice slides, food, music and games at Jacques-Cartier Park.

 Signature Winterlude Snack: BeaverTails are named after the shape of one of Canada’s national symbols – the beaver.
 Made with fried whole wheat pastry, then tossed in a bowl of cinnamon and sugar, they are a popular treat when taking a break at one of the booths along the Rideau Canal.
 They can also be made with toppings of garlic, cheese, jam or chocolate sauce.